Jenny Wilson has served as mayor of Salt Lake County since January 2019.

 Jenny Wilson is a committed leader for challenging times.

 Jenny was twice elected to an at-large seat on the Salt Lake County Council before becoming mayor, serving for 10 years and developing a mastery of the ins-and-outs of county government.
 She was the first woman to serve on the County Council when elected in 2004.

-On the Council, Jenny has forged consensus on issues affecting the daily lives of County residents.
-Jenny has led numerous policy initiatives including equality for LGBTQ+ individuals; ethics reform; protecting Utah’s canyons, trails and waterways; tackling the opioid crisis; and criminal justice reform – all while keeping the County budget balanced.
+On the Council, Jenny earned a reputation for putting people above partisan politics.
+She forged consensus on issues affecting the daily lives of county residents.
+Jenny led numerous policy initiatives, including equality for LGBTQ individuals; ethics reform; protecting Utah’s canyons, trails and waterways; confronting the opioid crisis; and criminal justice reform – all while keeping the County budget balanced.
+Jenny has been an advocate for women’s interests, minority communities, the under-served and those with disabilities.

-In the 2018 election cycle, Jenny was Utah’s Democratic nominee for the U.S. Senate, winning at convention with over 80% of the vote.
-Previously, she served as the Chief of Staff to Utah’s U.S. Congressman Bill Orton and was a senior leader on the Salt Lake Olympic Games staff.
-She is a graduate of Salt Lake City’s East High School, the University of Utah and holds a Masters in Public Administration from Harvard University.
+A fifth-generation Utahn, Jenny is a graduate of Salt Lake City’s East High School, the University of Utah, and later earned a Masters in Public Administration from Harvard University’s Kennedy School of Government.
 She is the daughter of former Salt Lake City Mayor Ted Wilson and Kathy Wilson, an artist and small business owner.

 Jenny and her husband are raising two teenage sons and a rescue dog, Puddles.